 As Mother’s Day approaches, I’ve spent some time reflecting on my experience as a mother.
 I always dreamed of what it would be like, and had ideals I thought I should live up to.
 In so many ways I’ve learned and I’ve grown and I’ve matured in my role as a mother, and I wish I’d had the benefit of such wisdom as a younger mother.
-So to you, younger mother, I share some things to encourage your heart.
+So to you, younger mother, I share some lessons I’ve learned that will encourage your heart.

 Mother’s Day is hard for many.
 See how a simple letter can heal those dark places in our hearts that are set free when we bring them into the light.

 Holidays are not always smiles and Hallmark cards.
 This Mother’s Day, I wonder how many other countless women have an aching heart.
 This Mother’s Day, I’m concentrating not on the pain of the past, but on God’s promises for the future.